Ellipsitomic Associators: Description of the paper

-Section 6 is devoted to the proof of the following \begin{theorem*}[Theorem \ref{thm-intro2}] The set of ellipsitomic associators over $\C$ is non-empty. \end{theorem*} The proof makes crucial use of the ellipsitomic KZB connection, introduced in our previous work \cite{CaGo}, and relies on a careful analysis of its monodromy.
-We actually prove that one can associate an ellisitomic associator with every element of the upper half-plane (Theorem \ref{theorem:twistedKZBass}).
-In the last section we quickly explore some number theoretic and modular aspects of the coefficients of the ``KZB produced'' ellipsitomic associators from the previous section.
+Chapter 6 is devoted to the proof of the following \begin{theorem*}[Theorem \ref{theorem:twistedKZBass}] The set of ellipsitomic associators over $\C$ is non-empty. \end{theorem*} The proof makes crucial use of the ellipsitomic KZB connection, introduced in our previous work \cite{CaGo}, and relies on a careful analysis of its monodromy.
+We actually prove that one can associate an ellipsitomic associator with every element of the upper half-plane (Theorem \ref{theorem:twistedKZBass}).
+In the last chapter we quickly explore some number theoretic and modular aspects of the coefficients of the ``KZB produced'' ellipsitomic associators from the previous chapter.

 Finally, in an appendix we provide an alternative presentation for $\PaB_{e\ell\ell}^{\mathbf{\Gamma}}$.